The dismissal of an employee is never an easy thing even at the

 issues and warnings?
 Have all of the relevant individuals been

-interviewed, and is there a record of those interviews?
-Has the
+interviewed with a record of those interviews?
+Has the individual

-individual been given an opportunity to respond and answer to any
+been given an opportunity to respond and answer to any issues and

 Compile all relevant codes of conduct or policies applicable to

-the termination and ensure that the company has complied with its
+the termination and ensure corporate compliance with the

-own policies.
-In addition, where applicable, ensure that the
+company's own policies and, where applicable, ensure that the

 company has evidence that the employee was aware of the